evykassirer/notes/class_notes.md

 - we start at the next to bottom row and bubble to the row below it

 ----
-Jan 22
+##Jan 22

-worst case run time?
+Solution 2 from last time - worst case run time?
-look at the heap like a pyramid - the number of nodes in the bottom is 2^k, or n/2 - the number of nodes in the second last row is n/4, etc.. each level has to bubble down to all the levels below so we have n/2^2 * 1 level    +    n/2^3 * 2    +   n/2^4 * 3 + ..... + n/2^(k+1) * k = sum from i=1..k   n/(2^(i+1)) * i
+- look at the heap like a pyramid
+ - the number of nodes in the bottom is 2^k, or n/2
+ - the number of nodes in the second last row is n/4, etc..
+- each level has to bubble down to all the levels below so we have

+	n/2^2 * 1 level    +    n/2^3 * 2    +   n/2^4 * 3 + ..... + n/2^(k+1) * k
+	= sum from i=1..k   n/(2^(i+1)) * i
-= 0.5n * sum i=1..k  0.5^i * i = ... use sum sheet on slides ... = (n/2)(2 - k+2/2^k) approx(using k=logn)=   n - logn/2 - 1 which is linear time!
+	= 0.5n * sum i=1..k  0.5^i * i
+	= ... use sum sheet on slides ...
+	= (n/2)(2 - k+2/2^k)
+        =(approx)n - logn/2 - 1 	(using k=logn)
+	which is linear time!

-**Sorts Using Heaps***
+####Sorts Using Heaps
 HeapSort (A)

 	initialize H to an empty heap
 	for i ← 0 to n − 1 do
-		heapInsert (H , A[i ])
+		heapInsert (H , A[i])
 	for i ← 0 to n − 1 do
 	A[n − 1 − i] ← heapDeleteMax(H)

 Takes nlogn + n*logn = nlogn time

-HeapSort (A)
+HeapSort without making another array

 	heapify (A)
 	for i ← 0 to n − 1 do
 		A[n − 1 − i] ← heapDeleteMax(A)
+		(we can do this^ because as we delete max, there becomes space at end of array)

 takes n + n*logn  = nlogn time

-***Selection***
+###Selection
-Problem Statement: The kth-max problem asks to find the kth largest item in an array A of n numbers.
+Problem Statement: The **kth-max** problem asks to find the kth largest item in an array A of n numbers.

 Solution 1:
-	Make k passes through the array, deleting the maximum number each time.
+- Make k passes through the array, deleting the maximum number each time.
-	Complexity: Θ(kn).
+- Complexity: Θ(kn).

 Solution 2:
-	First sort the numbers.
+- First sort the numbers.
 Then return the kth largest number.
-	Complexity: Θ(nlogn).
+- Complexity: Θ(nlogn).

 Solution 3:
-	Scan the array and maintain the k largest numbers seen so far in a min-heap e.g. if we want 3 elements, we keep a min-heap with 3 nodes (Start with the first 3 elementes in array), always balance like a min-heap with smallest element in root compare root to each array element - if the root is smaller, then we replace the root with the element and heapify - in worst case we insert (logk) all n elements
+- Scan the array and maintain the k largest numbers seen so far in a min-heap
+- e.g. if we want 3 elements, we keep a min-heap with 3 nodes (Start with the first 3 elements in array), always balance like a min-heap with smallest element in root
+- compare root to each array element - if the root is smaller, then we replace the root with the element and heapify - in worst case we insert (insert takes logk) all n elements
-	Complexity: Θ(nlogk).
+- Complexity: Θ(nlogk).

 Solution 4:
-	Make a max-heap by calling heapify(A).
+- Make a max-heap by calling heapify(A).
 Call deleteMax(A) k times.
-	Complexity: Θ(n + k log n).
+- Complexity: Θ(n + k log n).

-For median selection, k = 􏰑 floor(n/2) 􏰒, giving cost Θ(n log n).
+For median selection, k =􏰑 floor(n/2)􏰒, giving cost Θ(n logn).
 This is the same cost as our best sorting algorithms.

-Question: Can we do selection in linear time?
+###Question: Can we do selection in linear time?

-The quick-select algorithm answers this question in the affirmative.
+- The quick-select algorithm answers this question in the affirmative.
-Observation: Finding the element at a given position is tough, but finding the position of a given element is simple.
+- Observation: Finding the element at a given position is tough, but finding the position of a given element is simple.

+#####Quick-select
-quick-select and the related algorithm quick-sort rely on two subroutines:
+- quick-select and the related algorithm quick-sort rely on two subroutines:
-	choose-pivot(A): Choose an index i such that A[i] will make a good pivot (hopefully near the middle of the order). partition(A, p): Using pivot A[p], rearrange A so that all items ≤ the pivot come first, followed by the pivot, followed by all items greater than the pivot.
+ - choose-pivot(A): Choose an index i such that A[i] will make a good pivot (hopefully near the middle of the order).
+ - partition(A, p): Using pivot A[p], rearrange A so that all items ≤ the pivot come first, followed by the pivot, followed by all items greater than the pivot.

 picking the pivot:
-	Ideally, we would select a median as the pivot.
+- Ideally, we would select a median as the pivot.
 But this is the problem we’re trying to solve!
-	First idea: Always select first element in array.
+- First idea: Always select first element in array.
 We will consider more sophisticated ideas later on.

-artition(A, p)
+partition(A, p)

 	A: arrayofsizen, p: integers.t.
 0≤p<n
 	1. 	swap(A[0], A[p])
 	2. 	i←1, j←n−1
 	3. 	loop
 	4. 		while i < n and A[i] ≤ A[0] do
 	5. 			i←i+1
 	6.		while j ≥ 1 and A[j] > A[0] do
 	7.			j←j−1
 	8. 		if j < i then break
 	9.		else swap(A[i], A[j])
 	10. end loop
 	11. swap(A[0],A[j])
 	12. return j

 Idea: Keep swapping the outer-most wrongly-positioned pairs.

 e.g.

 	5 1 9 8 3 2 6 7
 	p   i     j
 	5 1 2 8 3 9 6 7